An alphabetical list of library databases.

-- DSM-IV-TR: Diagnostic and Statistical Manual of Mental Disorders, 4th Ed.
-Text Revision (via STAT!Ref)
+- DSM-5: Diagnostic and Statistical Manual of Mental Disorders, 5th Ed.

-The DSM-IV is published by the American Psychiatric Association and covers all mental health disorders for both children and adults.
+The DSM-5 is published by the American Psychiatric Association and covers all mental health disorders for both children and adults.
 It also lists known causes of these disorders, statistics in terms of gender, age at onset, and prognosis as well as some research concerning the optimal treatment approaches.
-The online version of this manual is accessed through Stat-Ref.

 - Dissertations and Theses (via ProQuest)

 Searchable database of over 2.3 million doctoral dissertations and masters theses.